Skip to Content

 The waterfalls freeze over in the cold creating giant icicles hanging over the cliffs which are amazing to see.
 We joined this icewalk tour in the winter to see the frozen waterfalls up close!
 You can even do an evening icewalk – this area has a special magic to it at night!

-6. Morant’s Curve
+7. Morant’s Curve

 Bailey watches a train pass by at Morants Curve on the Bow Valley Parkway near Canmore

-Morant’s Curve!
+A train at Morant’s Curve!

-Located around 60 kilometers from Banff, Morant’s Curve was made famous by Nicholas Morant who was sent to the area to discover amazing tourist attractions along the Canadian railway many years ago.
+Located around 60 kilometers (37 miles) from Banff, Morant’s Curve was made famous by Nicholas Morant who was sent to the area to discover amazing tourist attractions along the Canadian railway many years ago.
 Nicholas fell in love with the viewpoint and it became his favorite in Banff National Park.

 The curve in the name comes from the train tracks that curve their way along the Bow River.
 This, along with the stunning mountain backdrop, makes it one of the most beautiful photography locations in Banff National Park.